defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/iac/bootstrap/README.md

 # bootstrap

-This module is used to bootstrap s3 and dynamodb backend, template partial backend and tfvar files in this repository for each environment under iac/env.
+This module is used to bootstrap s3 and dynamodb for state backend, template partial backend and tfvar files in this repository for each environment under iac/env.

-This module templates out a `backend.tf` file and a `$root-module-backend.tfconfig` file that are used to configure terraform to utilize an s3 backend.
-Each environment (dev, staging, prod) has its own backend-config file that is used to configure the backend.
+This module templates out a `backend.tf` file and a `${root-module}-backend.tfconfig` file that are used to configure terraform to utilize an s3 backend.
+Each environment (dev, staging, prod, etc) will have its own backend-config file that is utilize different backend settings.
 This pattern is known as [terraform partial backend configuration](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#partial-configuration).

 Steps to use this module: